hossainsafwan/AndroidFundamentals/README.md

 With the `inject(activity: RegistrationActivity)` method in the `@Component` interface, we're telling Dagger that `RegistrationActivity` requests injection and that it has to provide the dependencies which are annotated with `@Inject` (i.e. `RegistrationViewModel` as we defined in the previous step)

+## Modules
+### What is a Module?

+Modules in Dagger are units which consists of the dependencies and the locations where dependencies need to be injected `@ContributesAndroidInjector` states to Dagger where dependencies need to be injected and `@Provides` annotation tells Dagger what is the dependency.
+Modules are directed to components which control which dependencies need to go where.

 `@Module`
-Similat yo Components, modules tell dagger how to provide instances of a certain type.
+Similar yo Components, modules tell dagger how to provide instances of a certain type.
 Dependencies are defined using `@Provides` and `@Binds` annotation.

 The `@Binds` annotation is used to tell dagger the implementation it needs to create an instance of the `Storage` interface.
 In order to use the `@Binds` annotation we have to create an `abstract` method which ultimately also means that the class also has to be defined as `abstract`.
 The parameter of the method is the implementation of the interface.
 The following snippet defines how to use the `@Binds` annotation to tell dagger how to instantiate an inter=face with a specific implmementation.